 The challenge in producing this video was having only one scientist available for an interview, and finding her to be extremely uncomfortable on camera.
 I alleviated the problem by plumbing the National Park Service’s huge library of stock footage, much of which is truly breathtaking.
 This allowed me to liberally edit the interview footage to make the subject seem more confident.

-Promotional brochure for the Division on Earth & Life Studies In addition to writing the copy for this brochure, I also developed the basic design in “wireframe” before turning it over to our publishing arm for a full print design.
+In addition to writing the copy for this brochure, I also developed the basic design in “wireframe” before turning it over to our publishing arm for a full print design.

 I use Mailchimp to maintain several email mailing lists for the division, with subscribers totaling over 17,000.
 These are two emails that I’ve sent out.
 The focus in these emails is on clarity, value to the reader, and responsiveness.